Blog

 A Quick Guide to Using Keycloak for Identity and Access Management

-Updated March 10, 2026
+Updated June 15, 2026

-9 minutes
+4 minutes

-In this blog we will share how to use Keycloak for Identity and Access Management — but first, here are some frequently asked questions about Keycloak.
+In this blog we will share how to use Keycloak for Identity and Access Management, but first, here are some frequently asked questions about Keycloak.

 What is Keycloak?

 Keycloak is an open source Identity and Access Management tool with features such as Single-Sign-On (SSO), Identity Brokering and Social Login, User Federation, Client Adapters, an Admin Console, and an Account Management Console.
 It simplifies the process of adding authentication to applications and securing services with minimum effort.
-Keycloak plays a crucial role in helping authenticate users across different applications, ensuring a seamless and secure user experience.

 Is Keycloak free?